 Other drawbacks include taxes or penalties, and if you need to quit work or lose your job, you have to pay back the loan within 60 days.

 Also, while you can repay this debt dollar for dollar, it’s much harder to replace retirement savings without the benefit of time.
 Even though you don’t pay interest on the loan, the money also doesn’t earn any interest while it’s out of your account, reducing your overall retirement savings.

 But if you have a Roth IRA (individual retirement account), it might be less impactful to borrow from there.
 Unlike 401(k) accounts, you already paid interest on the contributions, so you don’t pay it again when you withdraw it.
 And you can make withdrawals at any time without penalties.

 5. Credit Cards

-Dealing with infertility is difficult enough without adding the financial strain of continued treatment.
-Unfortunately, unless you’re one of the few Americans who work for a company that covers infertility treatments – or are wealthy enough to pay out of pocket easily – figuring out how to deal with the financial impact is inevitable.
+Unfortunately, unless you’re wealthy enough to pay for it outright or work for a company that covers infertility treatments, figuring out how to deal with the financial impact is inevitable.